darkeclipz/blog/content/posts/ray-sphere-intersection.md

 **Todo.** Add an implementation in Rust or C# of the ray—sphere intersection algorithm.
 {{< /hint >}}

-### Afterword
+## Afterword

 In this post we showed how to derive the equations that are used for a ray—sphere intersection from first principles.
-We started with the definition of a ray and a sphere.
+Starting with the definition of a ray and a sphere.
 Using those definitions, we replaced $\mathbf{x}$ in the sphere equation with the equation of the ray.
-We then algebraically manipulated the equation into the form of a quadratic equation, which we solved with the quadratic formula.
+We algebraically manipulated the equation into the form of a quadratic equation, which can then be solved with the quadratic formula.
 Finally we looked at the solutions of the quadratic formula to determine the value of $d$ that corresponds to the solution, which we then used to find the point $\mathbf x$ by plugging this back into the ray equation.

 <!-- ## Implementation of the theory